tock/book/src/course/thread-net/sensor-app.md

 > **EXERCISE** Read the temperature sensor once per second and print the
 > temperature value.

-If you have implemented this correctly, you should see the following output:
+If you have implemented this correctly, you should see output similar to:

 ```
 $ tockloader listen